cyclaero/void-zones-tools/README.md

     0.0.0.0 my.black.dom
     ...

-For whitelisting use the IP address 1.1.1.1, and for blacklsiting 0.0.0.0 shall be used.
+For whitelisting use the IP address 1.1.1.1, and for blacklisting 0.0.0.0 shall be used.

-The downloaded *Hosts* files are also placed into `/usr/local/etc/void-zones`:
+The downloaded *Hosts* files are  placed into `/usr/local/etc/void-zones` as well:

     # ls -l /usr/local/etc/void-zones